 The Training Unit is responsible for insuring that all personnel within the Independence Missouri Police Department maintain the highest levels of training.

 The Training Unit is responsible for reviewing all Department training programs, developing new programs, and coordinating with other agencies and other training organizations to provide Department personnel with the highest quality of training available.
-This includes the development of a 24-hour block training program attended by all sworn officers.
+This includes the development of a block training program attended by all sworn officers.
 The Training Unit is responsible for insuring that all officers maintain their State P.O.S.T. certification.
-In addition, the training Unit oversees the Field Training Officer (FTO) program for all new officers, the Crime Prevention Unit and the Volunteers in Police Service (VIPS).
+In addition, the Training Unit oversees the Field Training Officer (FTO) program for all new officers, Civilian Employee Orientation, the Crime Prevention Unit and the Volunteers in Police Service (VIPS).

 The Unit is responsible for the investigation and review of all new applicants for positions within the Police Department.
 Once a position opening occurs within the Department, the Professional Standards Unit works closely with the City's Human Resources Department to seek qualified applicants to fill that position.
 Job qualifications are reviewed and a job description is developed.
 The position is then advertised and applications are accepted.
 The Professional Standards Unit is responsible for overseeing this testing and for conducting background investigations into each applicant.
 Each year the Professional Standards Unit reviews more than 400 applications for law enforcement and civilian positions.

 In addition to oversight of the hiring process, the Professional Standards Unit is responsible for the investigation of all citizen complaints.
 All internal investigations involving allegations of misconduct are coordinated through this unit.
 The Professional Standards Captain works directly under the Chief in investigating any allegation made regarding a Department member.
 By their nature, these investigations are very thorough and intensive.